Understanding Weaning Breastfeeding Anxiety: Causes, Symptoms, and Support

 How Weaning Affects Your Baby

 Weaning is a big transition for your baby, too.
-Their experience will depend heavily on their age, temperament, and whether the process is led by them or by you.
-Understanding their potential reactions can help you support them through this change.
+Their experience will depend heavily on their age, temperament, and whether the process is led by them or by you. understanding their potential reactions can help you support them through this change.

 Emotional Adjustments